Lost Maples State Natural Area (LMSNA), most often simply called

 Golden-cheeked Warbler and Black-capped Vireo, both

-The sites diversity is its strongest asset.
+The site's diversity is its strongest asset.

 There are many species from east and west found here.